 Plain gluten free glazed doughnuts are amazing, but if you're seeking something a little more exciting, here are a few ideas:

-- Chocolate – gluten free fried donuts drizzled in a chocolate glaze? **chef's kiss**
+- Chocolate – let your gluten free fried donuts cool a bit, then drizzle them or tip them in a chocolate glaze

 - Jelly donuts – use a pastry bag to make gluten free jelly doughnuts โ just skip the hole in the donut, and pipe your favorite flavor into the center of the donuts after frying